Ligures: Society

 The Ligurians never formed a centralized state, they were in fact divided into independent tribes, in turn organized in small villages or castles.
 Rare were the oppidas, to which corresponded the federal capitals of the individual tribes or important commercial emporiums.

-The territory of a tribe was almost entirely public property, only a small percentage of the land (the cultivated) was "private", in the sense that, against payment of a small tax, was given in concession.
-Only late in life did the concept of private, heritable or marketable property develop.

 Within the tribes, an egalitarian and communal spirit prevailed.
 If there was also a noble class, this was tempered by "tribal rallies" in which all the classes participated; there does not seem to have been any pre-organized magistracy.
 There were no dynastic leaders either: the Ligurian "king" was elected as leader of a tribe or a federation of tribes; only in late period did a real dynastic aristocratic class begin to emerge.
 Originally there was no slavery: prisoners of war were massacred or sacrificed.

 Diodorus Siculus, in the first century B.C., writes that women take part in the work of toil alongside men.

 Religion

 Among the most important testimonies, the sacred mountain sites (Mont Bègo, Monte Beigua) and the development of megalithicism (statues-stelae of Lunigiana) are worth mentioning.